Case Studies

 Borescope Results For Porsche 911 (Click to enlarge)

 Other than cylinders 5 and 6, we’d consider this normal wear on this engine.
-Cylinders 5 and 6 show some marking, but nothing compared to what would think of as severe bore scoring, as noted in the LN Engineering image above.
+Cylinders 5 and 6 show some marking, but nothing compared to what would be thought of as severe bore scoring, as noted in the LN Engineering image above.
 A stuck piece of carbon, other impurities, or a high engine rev on a cold engine might have caused the slight galling present on cylinder 5, whereas cylinder 6 looks like some debris was caught in a piston ring.
 Dirty engine oil, extended change intervals, or low-quality oil may have also contributed to it.

-Addtional Reading
+Additional Reading

-A full in-depth article on this issue and other export opinions can be found here by our friends at LN Engineering –
+A full, in-depth article on this issue and other export opinions can be found here by our friends at LN Engineering –

 https://lnengineering.com/products/watercooled-porsche-cylinders-sleeves-and-pistons/bore-scoring/tips-on-how-to-prevent-porsche-bore-scoring.html